 Concentration measurement in bases

-The concentration measurement in bases is an important aspect in chemical analysis and in various production processes.
-The focus is on determining the concentration of bases in a mixture.
-This procedure is crucial for accurately assessing the chemical composition and reactivity of the bases.
+The concentration measurement in bases represents an important aspect in chemical analysis and various production processes.
+It focuses on determining the base concentration in a mixture.
+This process is crucial for accurately assessing the chemical composition and reactivity of the bases.

 Concentration measurements with LiquiSonic® measuring devices

 The LiquiSonic® measuring systems enable inline concentration measurements of bases.
-The measurement technology is capable of analyzing the components of mixtures and can provide information on concentration or density in real-time.
-The sensors are based on the principle of ultrasonic velocity measurement.
+The measurement technology is capable of analyzing the components of mixtures and can provide information about concentration or density in real time.
+The sensors are based on the principle of ultrasonic speed measurement.
 They are therefore almost maintenance-free and can reliably provide measurement values even under demanding conditions.

 Installation of LiquiSonic® measuring systems

-The LiquiSonic® sensors can be installed directly into the user's system, for example in pipelines, without a bypass.
-There are also different variants tailored to specific applications with special properties.
+The LiquiSonic® sensors can be installed directly without a bypass in the user's system, for example in pipelines.
+There are also various versions tailored to specific applications and with special properties.

 What is a base?

-In the field of chemistry, a base is usually defined as a substance that is capable of accepting protons (H+), which results in reducing the concentration of free protons in a solution and thus indirectly reducing the amount of hydronium ions (H3O+).
-This property of binding protons allows bases to play a crucial role in the equilibrium of chemical reactions.
+In the field of chemistry, a base is usually defined as a substance capable of accepting protons (H+), which results in reducing the concentration of free protons in a solution and thus indirectly reducing the amount of hydronium ions (H3O+).
+This property of binding protons allows bases to play an essential role in the equilibrium of chemical reactions.

-The pH value of a solution serves as a quantitative measure of its acidity; a higher pH value indicates a lower concentration of H+ and thus points to a stronger basicity.
-It should be noted that according to Lewis, bases can also function as electron pair donors, which extends their definition beyond merely accepting protons.
+The pH value of a solution serves as a quantitative measure of its acidity; a higher pH value indicates a lower concentration of H+ and thus points to stronger basicity.
+It should be noted that bases can also act as electron pair donors according to Lewis, which extends their definition beyond merely accepting protons.

 Which bases can be measured?

-In the chemical industry, where the accuracy of base concentrations is of crucial importance, tests are often conducted on substances whose pH values are determined by the concentration of free hydroxide ions - counterparts to hydronium ions.
+In the chemical industry, where the accuracy of base concentrations is of crucial importance, tests are often conducted on substances whose pH values are determined by the concentration of free hydroxide ions - adversaries of hydronium ions.

-Particularly in the field of water treatment applications, such as in wastewater treatment or cooling systems, bases like sodium hydroxide or ammonia are used because of their ability to bind hydrogen ions and thus increase the pH value.
+Particularly in the area of water treatment applications, such as in wastewater treatment or cooling systems, bases like sodium hydroxide or ammonia are used due to their ability to bind hydrogen ions and thus increase the pH value.

-It turns out that the precise determination of these concentrations—via titrimetric or electrochemical methods—is essential to control the corrosive properties of water and optimize the efficiency of processes that are highly pH-dependent.
+It turns out that the precise determination of these concentrations – through titrimetric or electrochemical methods – is essential to control the corrosive properties of the water and to optimize the efficiency of processes that are strongly pH-dependent.

 How is the concentration of a base determined?